 When the water level falls below the threshold for the float, it breaks power to the coil of the RIBU1C and its N/O contact opens.
 This opens the Latch/Fault Input to the RIBMNLB-1, which de-energizes its relay.
 The N/O contact feeding the pump opens, and the N/C contact feeding the light closes.
 Now the pump is locked out until the system is RESET.
 This can be accomplished by either pressing the RESET pushbutton on the RIBMNLB-1 or by breaking and making power to its input, which the SIB05S can do.

-As always, if you plan to use our products in your installation, make sure our device ratings meet the specifications required.
+If you plan to use our products in your installation, make sure our device ratings meet the specifications required.

 We’re here to help!
 Please give us a call or send us an email if you have any questions.